On this page

-- read the Victorian Small Business Commission document Guide to mediation
+- read the Victorian Small Business Commission’s (VSBC) guide to mediation

-- considered if you are able to attend mediation.
-If not, you must provide authority for a representative to make decisions on your behalf.
-This must be given to the VSBC before your mediation.
-You must also notify the VSBC of all people who will be attending the mediation and their role.
-For more information see Authority to participate in VSBC mediation.
+- considered if you are able to attend mediation (N.B. if you are unable to attend, you must provide authority for a representative to make decisions on your behalf.
+This must be given to the VSBC before mediation.
+You must also notify the VSBC of all people who will be attending the mediation session and their role.
+Learn more by reading our web page on authority to participate in mediation.)

 - prepared a short statement to tell your side of the story

-- considered or obtain legal or other professional advice
+- considered or obtained legal or other professional advice

-- considered or obtain legal or other professional representation at the mediation
+- considered or obtained legal or other professional representation at the mediation session

-- considered inviting a support person to attend the mediation
+- considered inviting a support person to attend on the day

 - made travel plans to get to the mediation venue and back, including any parking requirements